 - b.
-Is determined, pursuant to regulations issued by the Secretary, to have a physical, mental, or emotional impairment that: - (1) Is expected to be of long-continued and indefinite duration, - (2) Substantially impedes his or her ability to live independently, and - (3) Is of such a nature that such ability could be improved by more suitable housing conditions, or - c.
-Has a developmental disability as defined in Section 102(7) of the Developmental Disabilities Assistance and Bill of Rights Act.
+Any family member who is is determined, pursuant to regulations issued by the Secretary, to have a physical, mental, or emotional impairment that: - (1) Is expected to be of long-continued and indefinite duration, - (2) Substantially impedes his or her ability to live independently, and - (3) Is of such a nature that such ability could be improved by more suitable housing conditions, or - c.
+Has a developmental disability as defined in Section 102(B)(5) 102(7) of the Developmental Disabilities Assistance and Bill of Rights Act.